 ----However, only Four MSAs posted positive job growth last month.
 Among them, Bloomington-Normal and Champaign-Urbana-Rantoul have had positive performance for two consecutive months. more (Released: 8-30-2014)

--The Chicago Business Activity Index (CBAI) - June: The Chicago Business Activity Index (CBAI) decreased to 102.2 in July from 106.9 in June.
-The fall is attributed to a decrease in job growth in the nonmanufacturing sector and to a fall in retail activity in the Chicago area. more (Released: 09-18-2014)
+-The Chicago Business Activity Index (CBAI) - August: The Chicago Business Activity Index (CBAI) decreased to 98.7 in August from 103.0 in July.
+The fall is attributed to a decrease in job growth in the nonmanufacturing sector and to a fall in retail activity in the Chicago area. more (Released: 10-17-2014)